mmorganj41/battleship-webgame/README.md

 While the game is largely functional as it is, there remains further potential for polishing the design and generally improving the css, including:

 - Creating explosion, miss, and sinking animations
-- Modifying the dragging events to completely dispaly the ship on board
+- Modifying the dragging events to completely display the ship on board
 - Making css more sleek and modern

 ## Technologies Used: